ConfederacyOfGaia/Gaia/gemstones.md

   30 |    5  |  Future sight: At the end of each short rest, you gain a single use of the [Divination Wizard ability Portent](https://www.dndbeyond.com/characters/classes/wizard#SchoolofDivination).
   31 |    5  |  One of your ability scores increases by 2.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
 This ability score cannot be increased beyond 20.
   32 |    5  |  Poisons have no effect on you.
 You are immune to the poisoned condition and have immunity to poison damage.
 This effect persists even if you lose consciousness or are incapacitated.
   33 |    5  |  You can cast a 2nd level spell, up to a number of times equal to your proficiency bonus per long rest.
 When the gemstone is found, roll on the 2nd Level Spell Effects table to determine which spell it holds.
+When you reach 11th level, the recharge changes to short rest.
   34 |    5  |  You gain a +1 bonus to AC and saving throws. *[[ring of protection](https://www.dndbeyond.com/magic-items/ring-of-protection)]*
   35 |    5  |  You gain advantage on one type of save.
 When the gemstone is found, roll on the Ability Scores table to determine which one.
   36 |    5  |  You have resistance to one type of damage.
 When the gemstone is found, roll on the Damage Types table.